New York City Sexual Abuse Lawyers

 The compensation you may be entitled to in a civil suit can include the following:

 The person who abused you should be held responsible for their actions.
 You should not have to bear the cost of their abuse.
 Unfortunately, pursuing compensation for sexual abuse can be a complex process.
 The damages you are seeking may be difficult to quantify.
 This means that the case will likely be contested.

 The details of pursuing compensation should not be your concern.
 Your focus should be on your treatment and recovery from your sustained trauma.
 We will take over your case and handle everything on your behalf.
 This may include consulting with experts, such as psychotherapists and medical doctors.
 We will work with them to assess how the sexual abuse has impacted you.
 This may also include determining how this trauma may affect you in the future.

 Why Should You Choose Harris Keenan & Goldfarb?

 For more than 25 years, we have been helping vulnerable people get the justice they deserve.
 We know how to hold abusers accountable.
 Our reputation is built on professionalism, compassion, and getting results for our clients.

 We will perform an investigation to examine the details of your case.
-We will determine whether there were any entities that were involved in the abuse.
+We will determine whether any entities were involved in the abuse.
 This may be an institution such as a school, church, workplace, or care facility.
-If they allowed the abuse to occur or if they protected the abuser, they may be responsible.
+If they allowed the abuse to occur or protected the abuser, they may be responsible.

 You can trust that Harris Keenan & Goldfarb has your best interests in mind.
-We will pursue the maximum amount of compensation to which you may be entitled.
+We will pursue the maximum compensation you may be entitled to.
 Our attorneys will handle all negotiations in your case.
 They will reject any unfair settlement offers that are too low.
 If negotiations are unsuccessful, we will be prepared to go to trial to fight for you.
 We have done this for many previous satisfied clients.